fesho265/React-projects/wild-oasis/README.md

 # The Wild Oasis

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+I made this project with Jonas Shmidtmann while attending his "Ultimate React course".
+Built with React Query and Supabase.

 Currently, two official plugins are available: